monadicsystems/monadicsystems.github.io/post7.md

 Otherwise, the compiler will complain that it doesn't know the type of the `x` and `y` values.

 Now that we know how the structure of the HSPs directory affects routing, let's generate a functional server from a directory full of `.hsp` files using the `hsp` quasiquoter.
-The [`Main.hs` module defined in the `examples/hsp-test` folder of the `okapi` GitHub repo](https://github.com/monadicsystems/okapi/blob/hsp/examples/hsp-test/Main.hs) does just that using the `my_hsp_files` directory shown above as the source directory.
+The [`Main.hs` module defined in the `examples/hsp-test` folder of the Okapi GitHub repo](https://github.com/monadicsystems/okapi/blob/hsp/examples/hsp-test/Main.hs) does just that using the `my_hsp_files` directory shown above as the source directory.

 ```haskell
 {-# LANGUAGE BlockArguments #-}